mikeraynham/wildaboutpilates/about.md

 Being an MSK physiotherapist means that I have a lot of experience of working with people who have pain or injuries.
 It also means I have a very good understanding of the anatomy and physiology of the body.

-I use Pilates frequently during my practice, and it is my pleasure to be able to help people to become stronger, more flexible and improve posture and function, irrespective of their level of experience of Pilates or level of ability.
+I use Pilates frequently during my practice.
+I like to help people to become stronger, more flexible and to improve posture and function, irrespective of their level of experience of Pilates or level of ability.

 ## Qualifications